ThilinaRajapakse/simpletransformers/README.md

 Trains the model using 'train_df'

 Args:
 >train_df: Pandas Dataframe (no header) of two columns, first column containing the text, and the second column containing the label.
-The model will be trained on this Dataframe.<p>
+The model will be trained on this Dataframe.

 >output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

 Returns: